jitsi/jitsi-meet/ios/README.md

 The `JitsiMeetView` class is the entry point to the SDK.
 It a subclass of `UIView` which renders a full conference in the designated area.

+#### delegate

+Property for getting / setting the delegate (instance of `JitsiMeetViewDelegate` in the view.

+#### disableWelcomePage

+Property for setting the welcome page as disabled (or not).
+It default to NO, so a welcome page would be shown.
+When the welcome page is set to disabled, an empty black view is rendered.

+NOTE: This property must be set before calling `loadURL` in order for it to take effect.

+#### loadURL(url)

 ```objc
 [meetView loadURL:[NSURL URLWithString:@"https://meet.jit.si/test123"]];
 ```